tasmota/docs/docs/ArtNet.md

 ArtNet is a royalty-free UDP based protocol to transport DMX lighting control.It allows to control either a Light, or a WS2812 Matrix/Strip with a remote software with real-time animations.

-This feature is experimental and tested only with LED Lab (Mac and iOS)
+This feature is experimental, it has been tested with LED Lab (Mac and iOS) and QLC (linux)

 When enabling ArtNet mode, Tasmota listens to UDP port 6454 on local address and on multicast address `239.255.25.59`.
 Incoming DMX/ArtNet packets drive the display and light.